 Taking a Break with Meditation and Hypnosis

-With all the demands and expectations of life, it is becoming more important for us to take some much needed time out to recharge our batteries.
+With all the demands and expectations of life.
+It is becoming more important for us to take some much needed time out to recharge our batteries.

 How can we recharge our batteries with such chaotic lives?

-Sometimes she would wake up in the middle of the night and stare at the ceiling for hours, usually falling asleep just before she needed to get up to start her day.
+Sometimes she would wake up in the middle of the night and stare at the ceiling for hours.
+Usually falling asleep just before she needed to get up to start her day.

 We are well aware that it is common for young families and older women to suffer from sleeplessness.
 However, it is becoming more and more common for many people who

-Studies have shown that the continuous illumination from lights and the use of blue light emitting screens, especially in the late evening, can impact your circadian rhythms, which affects your sleep patterns.
+The blue light blocks the melatonin production which helps the body prepare for sleep.
 It is suggested that we disconnect from our technology and turn the lights to dim, if possible, at least 30 minutes to an hour before retiring to bed.

-We should avoid having devices such as mobile phones, tablets, computers, and televisions in our bedrooms because the blue light emitted from these screens throw our body clock out of whack.
+We should avoid having devices such as mobile phones, tablets, computers, and televisions in our bedrooms.
+The blue light emitted from these screens throw our body clock out of whack.

 Turn off and reboot yourself

 When you disconnect and refresh with meditation and hypnosis you essentially give your body and mind permission to recover.
-We turn off and reboot our computers and smart devices regularly to allow them to operate more effectively, but how often do we turn off and reboot ourselves?
+We turn off and reboot our computers and smart devices regularly to allow them to operate more effectively.
+But how often do we turn off and reboot ourselves?

 Recently I read a study which highlighted that children under 5 years old are spending around 14 hours per week (an average of 2 hours per day) in front of the television and on mobile devices.

 Technology is a wonderful tool, but we need to put some limitations in place.
 Other studies suggest that our habits with technology are contributing to

 Neurologists have studied the brain patterns of people who disconnect and refresh with meditation and hypnosis on a regular basis and found a number of health benefits including:

-- Improvements in mood, emotions, self-image, and mindset
+- mood, emotions, self-image, and mindset

-- Improvements in the immune system performance
+- the immune system performance

-- Reduction of high blood pressure
+- high blood pressure

 - the signs of aging

-- Reduction of aches and pains
+- aches and pains

-- Reduction in anxiety and fears
+- anxiety and fears

 These are just some of the reasons why we believe that you should disconnect and refresh with meditation and hypnosis.